 In a medium-sized bowl soften butter and then combine with icing sugar, custard and milk.
 I find using a silicone spatula works the best to smash out any lumps.

-Once lump free spread onto chilled base and place back in the refrigerator.
+Once lump free spread onto the chilled base and place back in the refrigerator.

 The Best Nanaimo Bars Topping

 In a small bowl melt semi-sweet chocolate with butter.
 Microwave at 30-second intervals being sure to stir in between until completely melted.

 Mix until smooth.

 Spread on top of the chilled custard layer then return to refrigerator.

 Depending on your refrigerator chill for approximately 1 hour or until firm, it takes 45 minutes to set in our fridge.
 Then slice and serve and enjoy this delicious Canadian delicacy.

 Enjoy the Best & Easiest Nanaimo Bars!